Meep3692/poseidon-template/README.md

 The `name` is simply the name of your plugin.
 The `version` is updated automatically by maven when you build the project.
 All you really have to worry about is `main`.
 This contains the full name of your main plugin class; the one that `extends JavaPlugin`.

 ### The Java code
 The folder structure of your Java code must match your package name.
 The class file `ExamplePlugin` in the package `com.example.exampleplugin` must live in `src/main/java/com/example/exampleplugin`.
 The package of your main class should match the artifactId in your `pom.xml`.
-So if you're mrcoolguy, and the artifactId for your treeXplodr plugin is `mrcoolguy.treexplodr`, and you main class is `TreeXploderPlugin`, it will live in `src/main/java/mrcoolguy/treexplodr/TreeXploderPlugin.java`.
+So if you're mrcoolguy, and the groupId for your treeXplodr plugin is `mrcoolguy.treexplodr`, and you main class is `TreeXploderPlugin`, it will live in `src/main/java/mrcoolguy/treexplodr/TreeXploderPlugin.java`.

-This example mod has the artifactId `com.example.exampleplugin` so all of its code lives in `src/main/java/com/example/exampleplugin`.
+This example mod has the groupId `com.example.exampleplugin` so all of its code lives in `src/main/java/com/example/exampleplugin`.

 ## Building
 Use maven to build by using